VeselinHadzhistefanov/Android-Glitch-App/README.md

 <img width="300px" src="examples/Original.jpg" /> <img width="300px" src="examples/4%20Value%20Shift.jpg" />

 ## Distortion Effects
-- The second set of effects is labeled Distort.
-The idea behind these effects is to create distorted images by transforming pixel locations according to some rules.
+- The idea behind these effects is to create distorted images by transforming pixel locations according to some rules.
 One of the effects I explored generates a gradient, blending between two parts of the image.
 This effect is called interpolate as it interpolates between pixel values.
 This effect is controlled by two parameters which determine positioning of the gradient effect.